How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 Can You Sell a Property with Water Damage in Seattle, WA?

 Yes, you can sell your water-damaged home in Seattle.
-It happens every single day in this city because water damage is practically a Seattle tradition at this point.
+It happens every day in this city because water damage is practically a Seattle tradition.

 The real question isn’t whether you can sell it.
 It’s how you want to sell it.